 Do I need to be regulated?

-The first and a key stage is understanding your business model.
+The first and a key stage to determining whether you need to be regulated is understanding your business model.
 It’s so important to have a clear idea of the products and services you want to offer, and the customers you want to offer them to.

 Does my business provide electronic money (e-money) and/or other payment services in fiat currency?

 Does my business perform investment activities (such as managing, dealing in or arranging investments) which are in scope as defined?